-The BPA process to investigate misconduct allegations is relatively informal, unlike other Texas licensing boards.
+The TSBPA process to investigate misconduct allegations is relatively informal, unlike other Texas licensing boards.
 The complainant may submit a statement with a factual narrative of the allegations.
-Upon receipt, if there is an allegation of professional misconduct, the BPA Enforcement Division will open an investigation.
+Upon receipt, if there is an allegation of professional misconduct and these allegations appear to be valid, the Texas State Board of Public Accountancy Enforcement Division will open an investigation.

 Your matter may include a negotiated agreement or be referred to an informal conference to reach an Agreed Consent Order.
-If an agreement is not reached, your matter may proceed to hearing before an Administrative Law Judge (ALJ) at the State Office of Administrative Hearings (SOAH).
+If an agreement is not reached, your matter may proceed to a hearing before an Administrative Law Judge (ALJ) at the State Office of Administrative Hearings (SOAH).

 - Education requirements